Home | Hiking | DNWR | Hidden Forest

 Thanks to Kenny Amundsen and others, the old cabin has been restored!

-See photos of the roof and exterior reconstruction or the floor and interior reconstruction.
+See photos of the roof and exterior reconstruction and the floor and interior reconstruction.

 Hikers: Please send updates about flow rates.